Strengthening your Research

 Make a research experience part of your medical school curriculum by enrolling in Medical Student Research Electives.
 The Medical Student Research Electives allow LSOM medical students to gain course credit for doing basic science or clinical research.

 Best time to enroll?
 For most students, the best time to enroll in INTD 4210, 4211, and 4212, respectively, would be at the end of Pre-Clinical Spring CSBS Step 1, Fall of MS3, or Spring of MS4.
-For the Distinction in Reseach, enrollment into only one elective is necessary.
+For the Distinction in Research, enrollment into only one elective is necessary.
 ELEC 5059 offers enrollment to MS1s & MS2s in the Spring, and only MSIIs for Fall enrollment.

 Medical students may begin a research elective at any stage of their research project.
 There are three sections of the Medical Student Research Elective designed to cover each phase of a research project.